 Become a Disciple

 However, you can't make disciples without first becoming a disciple yourself.
 And you can't become a disciple without first understanding the Gospel.
-The Gospel is the good news that even though we sinned against God, Jesus Christ, God's Son, became a man and lived a perfect sinless life and yet died on the cross for the sins of all who would believe in him.
-He rose from the dead on the third day, conquering sin and death, and made a way for us to be forgiven of our sin.
+The Gospel is the good news that even though we sinned against God, he sent his one and only Son, Jesus Christ, to became a man and live a perfect sinless life on our behalf, yet die in our place and take the punishment for our sins upon the cross.
+He rose from the dead on the third day, conquering sin and death, and made a way for us to be forgiven of our sin and have eternal life.

 Becoming a disciple of Jesus starts by repenting of your sin and believing in Christ alone to save you.
-Then, and only then, will you be forgiven of your sins and given new life in Christ by grace through faith.
-At that point, we make it our aim to imitate Jesus in every area of our life.
-This comes through living by faith, being a student of God’s word, gathering with the church regularly, repenting and confessing sin, and depending on the Holy Spirit for transformation.
+Then, and only then, will you be forgiven of your sins and be given new life in Christ by grace through faith.
+At that point, it is our aim to imitate Jesus in every area of our life as an act of worship.
+This comes through living by faith, being a student of God’s word, gathering with the church regularly, repenting and confessing sin often, and depending on the Holy Spirit for transformation.

 Become a DISCIPLER